 - Live in a long-term care facility

-- What customers can expect from a Special Needs Plan.
+- What to expect when you join a Special Needs Plan

 Cigna-HealthSpring Special Needs Plans offer tools and resources to help meet your health care needs.